 The main attraction of any live event is (or should be) the content.
-At HubSpot's upcoming INBOUND event, for example, we have over 100 speakers from marketing, sales, and beyond, designed to attract thousands of attendees.
+At HubSpot's INBOUND 2015 event, for example, we had over 100 speakers from marketing, sales, and beyond, designed to attract thousands of attendees.

 When event swag is really cool, it can really delight attendees at an event.
 But when event swag is really lame, it can make your attendees grumble ... and look for the nearest trash can.